 Jordan Peterson is an infamous psychology professor and author whose recent book, “12 Rules for Life – an antidote to chaos,” is an acclaimed best-seller.
 Throughout this book Peterson espouses the wisdom he has gained from his years researching and engaging with clients.
 This wisdom is distilled into 12 epitaphs which he calls ‘rules.’
 Whilst I have not yet read the entire book (it is on my reading list), I thought I’d borrow his format with this post which I have entitled Three rules for empaths – an antidote to abuse.

 I am suggesting that three important rules to consider are boundaries, honesty and self-love.
-But more about them later.

 These ‘rules,’ if followed, will go a long way towards protecting you from abuse, toxic relationships or mere awkward interpersonal interactions.

-This is because it is (often) the case that you directly allowed the narcissistic/toxic person into your life or allowed them, at any rate, to affect you negatively.
-This may not be the case for children of narcissistic parents or if your boss turns out to be a narcissist, but even if this is your situation the below three rules will go a long way towards either helping you heal from an encounter with one of these toxic people, or towards dealing with this person in your life.
+This is because it is (often) the case that you directly allowed the narcissistic/toxic/unhealthy person into your life or allowed them, at any rate, to affect you negatively.
+This may not be the case for children of narcissistic parents or if your boss turns out to be a narcissist, but even if this is your situation, the below three rules will go a long way towards either helping you heal from an encounter with one of these toxic people, or towards dealing with this person in your life.
 If you practice the following rules, such that they become a part of who you are, you will be less likely to be 1.
-Attractive to narcissistic/toxic or sociopathic people as they will pass you over for a ‘softer’ target, and 2.
+Attractive to narcissistic/toxic or abusive people as they will pass you over for a ‘softer’ target, and 2.
 Easily sucked in by one in the future as you will be more grounded and sure of yourself.

 Now, let’s go through them one by one.